5 Easy Ways To Spring Clean Your Skin

 I have been making this green smoothie recipe for a while and just adore it.
 Many patients used to wince trying the spirulina powder but now they find the taste quite flavoursome.
 It takes only a few minutes to make and is packed full of the superfoods spirulina, chlorella and wheatgrass powder, which are alkalising and energising for your body .

 The nutritional benefits of spirulina have been linked to all sorts of health benefits in Chinese medicine, from moistening the complexion when it’s dull or dry to increasing your energy levels.
-I also think it’s a good idea for women to have spirulina before, during or after the menstrual cycle and throughout the menopause because it can enrich the Blood at a time when the body is physiologically in need of extra nutrient support.
+I also think it’s a good idea for women to have spirulina before, during or after the menstrual cycle and throughout the menopause because it can enrich the Blood at a time when the body is biologically in need of extra nutrient support.

 I’m a firm believer in the adage ‘less is more’ so I normally advise patients drink the smoothie no more than three times a week.
 It’s also inadvisable to consume it as a meal replacement.